vsupalov/docker-puppeteer-dev/README.md

 # Docker Puppeteer Dev
-A dockerized Puppeteer development environment, to work with the Chrome Headless Node API locally.
+A dockerized [Puppeteer](https://github.com/GoogleChrome/puppeteer) development environment, to work with the [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) Node API locally.

 ## Getting Started
 Make sure you have Docker and docker-compose installed and configured so your current user can use both.